Addiction Treatment

 What Are the Alternatives to Quitting Heroin Cold Turkey?

 While quitting heroin cold turkey may not be the best option for you, quitting heroin with professional help is the recommended option for everyone.
 Most people who try to manage the heroin withdrawal process on their own succumb to relapse because the symptoms are just too much for them to handle.
 This isn’t a question of willpower; it’s a matter of the central nervous system not tolerating the extreme changes associated with abrupt cessation of heroin.
-The bottom line is that rather than go cold turkey, you should explore the following services for your heroin addiction:
+The bottom line is that, rather than go cold turkey; you should explore the following services for your heroin addiction:

 • Detoxification – Severe heroin withdrawal should be managed through medically supervised detoxification with the help of trained doctors and nurses who can alleviate the severity of symptoms and interfere in the event of a medical emergency.
 Even if you don’t think you can afford detox at a private residential facility, Medicare and Medicaid offer options.
 You also may be able to get help from your local hospital.

-• Behavioral Rehab – It’s never enough to “get clean” when you’re dealing with heroin addiction.
+• Behavioral Rehab – It’s never enough to just “get clean” when you’re dealing with heroin addiction.
 Inpatient or outpatient rehab helps you form coping mechanisms, deal with internal trauma and mental health issues that initially led to drug use, and build a support system.
-From a logistical standpoint, it can also give you the framework to start repairing your career, family dynamics, and personal relationships.
+From a logistical standpoint, it can also give you the framework to start repairing your career, your family dynamics, and your personal relationships.

 • Medication-Assisted Treatment (MAT) – MAT can be an extension of the long-term detox process and offers the use of certain FDA-approved drugs, like buprenorphine (Suboxone® and Subutex®), naltrexone (Vivitrol®) and methadone to help reduce cravings and withdrawal symptoms.
 These drugs are not meant to be a substitute for other elements of treatment and should only be taken when approved by a qualified and credentialed physician.

-The treatment provides a medical and behavioral template for long-term abstinence from heroin and offers support mechanisms and safety measures that quitting cold turkey simply can’t.
+The treatment provides a medical and behavioral template for long-term abstinence from heroin and offers support mechanisms and safety measures that are quitting cold turkey simply can’t.

 When You’re Ready to Get Help, We’re Ready to Give It